Household Hazardous Waste

 - biological or infectious waste (Proper Disposal of Home Healthcare Waste & Safe Syringe Disposal Options)

-- controlled substances (e.g. illegal drugs or highly controlled/restricted medications) - for take-back options of unused legal medications go to the DEA National Drug Take-Back Initiative, The Drug Take-Back Network or SMARxT Disposal.
+- controlled substances (e.g. illegal drugs or highly controlled/restricted medications) - for take-back options of unused legal medications go to the DEA National Drug Take-Back Initiative or the Go-to-Guide for Safe Drug Take-Back.

 - radioactive & shock sensitive materials

-- fire extinguishers & smoke detectors (info sheet)
+- fire extinguishers & ionization smoke detectors (clearly states "ionization" or "americium 241" sensor type, not accepted - return to manufacturer) (info sheet)

 - non-hazardous material